 Artifact version: 1.0

-If you would like to see the results of scans of older versions of your artifacts, you can click on the All Versions button
+If you would like to see the results of older releases of your artifacts, you can click on the All Releases button

 Artifact Scan Results #